These are the best early Black Friday Apple deals available now

 Tech juggernaut Apple is known for its blasé attitude to big-ticket sale events, with discounts on the latest iPhones, iPads and Apple Watches nearly impossible to find.
 But that doesn’t mean there isn’t a deal to be had, because a number of Apple’s products were discounted last year via third-party retailers.

-In 2020, we saw reductions on the Apple AirPods pro (currently £174.83, Amazon.co.uk), the iPad pro (currently £999, Currys.co.uk), the latest MacBook pro (currently £1,358, Currys.co.uk), Apple Watches and even the latest iPhone 12 pro max (currently £949, Very.co.uk).
+In 2020, we saw reductions on the Apple AirPods pro, the iPad pro, the latest MacBook pro, Apple Watches and even the latest iPhone 12 pro max.
 And, with a new iPhone 13, Apple Watch series 7, MacBook pro and AirPods out now, we could see even more discounts on Apple’s latest bits of tech.

 We’ll be scouring all the biggest retailers throughout the entirety of Black Friday, including John Lewis & Partners, Amazon, Argos and more, as we search for all the best Apple deals available.
-For now, here’s everything you need to know ahead of the shopping bonanza and the deals we’re expecting to see on Apple products.
+For now, here’s everything you need to know ahead of the shopping bonanza, the best early Apple deals available to buy now and the deals we’re expecting to see on Apple products on the big day itself.

 Read more: